On the Predictive Power of Representation Dispersion in Language Models: Applications

 Motivated by our empirical findings, we propose a single ``dispersion gap'' metric that succinctly captures both the distinctiveness of the domain-relevant tokens and their separation from generic language.
 Specifically, we define

 where $\text{within}(\mathcal{T})$ denotes the mean pairwise distance among the domain tokens, and $\text{between}\bigl(\mathcal{T},\overline{\mathcal{T}}\bigr)$ is the mean distance between domain and reference tokens.
-Larger values of $\mathcal{G}$ indicate that the model both differentiates between domain-critical tokens and separates them from everyday vocabulary—a geometric pattern that, as Tables~\ref{tab:new-qwen-dispersion}–\ref{tab:new-llama-code-dispersion} show, strongly correlates with higher task accuracy.
+Larger values of $\mathcal{G}$ indicate that the model both differentiates between domain-critical tokens and separates them from everyday vocabulary—a geometric pattern that, as Tables~\ref{tab:qwen-euclidean-dispersion}–\ref{tab:llama-code-cosine-dispersion} show, strongly correlates with higher task accuracy.

 This approach is computationally efficient and entirely label-free: evaluating $\mathcal{G}$ requires only reading the model’s output embedding matrix and performing basic matrix operations on CPU, without any forward passes or GPU computation.
-In our experiments, ranking models by their dispersion gap consistently elevates the best-performing models in domains such as math and code, yielding gains of up to 40 accuracy points over lower-ranked alternatives.
-Thus, the dispersion gap offers a principled, data-efficient guideline for prioritizing model variants before more costly full-scale evaluation, providing practitioners with a practical tool for rapid, geometry-driven model selection.
+In our experiments, ranking models by their dispersion gap within a given family and parameter scale consistently elevates the best-performing models in domains such as math and code, yielding gains of up to 40 accuracy points over clearly under-adapted variants.
+We therefore view the dispersion gap as a coarse but effective pre-filter: it reliably flags models that have not yet learned the relevant domain geometry, after which more expensive task-specific evaluation can be used to break ties among the remaining strong candidates.